yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/err_metrics.md

 ### Minkowski Distance

-For two vector $\bold{u}$ and $\bold{v}$, Minkowski distance is a generalization of the Euclidean and Manhattan distance measures and adds a parameter, called the “order” or $p$, that allows different distance measures to be calculated.
+For two vector $\bold{u}$ and $\bold{v}$, Minkowski distance is a generalization of the Euclidean and Manhattan distance measures and adds a parameter, called the "order" or $p$, that allows different distance measures to be calculated.

 $$
 \sum_i^n \Big( \big(|u_i - v_i|\big)^p \Big)^{\frac{1}{p}}